ThePro1ector/arduino_scoreboard/README.md

     - change led intesity for current side

 - can this be simpler with include file?  can ardiuno include c-code file?

+- notes about power limits
+- do experiment/scetch to determine power limit